Philligang/OWASP/Week1.md

 We completed 2 one star challenges, 2 three star challenges, and 2 five star challenges.

 ### Part III - Hardening
-First and foremost the client side has WAYYYYY to access to the functions and data related to users.
+First and foremost the client side has WAYYYYY to much access to the functions and data related to users.
 Swapping some of the data manipulation to a server side, that would add a layer of protection.

 Beyond that, for accessing admin only portions of the site, make them password protected.
 Not simply a hidden index.